-Students with 30 or more transfer credits are exempt from ENG105.
+Students with transfer credits may meet the requirement for ENG105 with the transfer of a college-level composition course.
 Students may be required to complete another writing course based on a diagnostic writing exam required before matriculation.

 Strategies for Successful Transition to College